 - Newsletter: The newsletter is the first place to see communications, so please make sure to take a good read of it. - Compass.
-The Compass Parent Portal is an integrated, online portal that allows you to access up-to-date and meaningful information about our school and your child's progress.
-Compass includes many different features, including the ability to: - View information on your child/ren's attendance

-- Enter explanations for absences

-- o Receive communications

-- Update your contact details

-- o Download and view your child/s Semester Reports and Progress Reports
+The Compass Parent Portal is an integrated, online portal that allows you to access upto-date and meaningful information about our school and your child's progress.
+Compass includes many different features, including the ability to: - $\,\circ\,$ View information on your child/ren's attendance - Enter explanations for absences - Receive communications - o Update your contact details - $\circ\,$ Download and view your child/s Semester Reports and Progress Reports - $\circ\,$ Excursion information and permission - School Email: From time to time Sue may send emails with reiterated information as reminders from the newsletter or short notice changes such as changes to sports day.

-- School Email: From Sue, the school emails will provide weekly lesson intentions/ reminders/excursion information, pertinent to the school they are important but not urgent.
-Again, this may have reiterations from the newsletter, but serves as a reminder of what you need to know SOON.